 Did you know our website has even more detailed information about the programs and policies listed in this brochure?
-Please visit our website where you will be able to access all of our forms, publications and additional information.
+Please visit our website, where you will be able to access the TORCH Portal, publications, and additional information.
 To access our website, visit https://financial-aid.providence.edu/.
 If there is something you cannot find, please contact us.
-We are here to help you with all of your questions, comments and concerns.
+We are here to help you with all of your questions, comments, and concerns.